RTEMS/rtems-docs/c-user/symmetric_multiprocessing_services.rst

     The count of processors in the system.

 DESCRIPTION:
-    On uni-processor configurations a value of one will be returned.
+    In uni-processor configurations, a value of one will be returned.

-    On SMP configurations this returns the value of a global variable set during system initialization to indicate the count of utilized processors.
+    In SMP configurations, this returns the value of a global variable set during system initialization to indicate the count of utilized processors.
     The processor count depends on the physically or virtually available processors and application configuration.
 The value will always be less